Munir Niazi: Bibliography

 Effective imagery in his poetry conveys pictures in a few words.
 He had experimented with poetic forms and had tried to create a new style, rhythm and diction in Urdu poetry.
 Innocence, mythology, nostalgia, dreams, eroticism, and romance are some of his most common themes.
-Selected English translations of Munir Niazi's poetical works were edited by Suhail Safdar and published in 1996.
+Selected English translations of Munir Niazi's poetic works were edited by Suhail Safdar and published in 1996.

 Death and legacy

 Munir Niazi died of respiratory illness on 26 December 2006 in Lahore, Pakistan.

 On his 86th birth anniversary, a book titled 'Munir Niazi Ki Baatain, Yadain' was launched to honor him at the Punjab Institute of Language, Art and Culture (Pilac) at Lahore.
 This book has interviews of the late Munir Niazi and opinion columns about him.